 Sumitomo Mitsui Financial Group, Inc. (SMFG) is the holding company of SMBC Group, and Sumitomo Mitsui Banking Corporation (SMBC) is the group's main operating bank.
 SMBC engages in the provision of financial services centered on banking.
 It operates through the following business segments: Wholesale, Retail, International, Market Sales, and Headquarters Management.
 The Bank was founded in April 2001.
-It is headquartered in Tokyo, Japan, with 472 branches (domestic and overseas) and over 28,000 employees (as of September 30, 2021).
+It is headquartered in Tokyo, Japan, with 473 branches (domestic and overseas) and over 27,000 employees (as of March 31, 2022).

-SMFG and SMBC (hereinafter "SMFG/SMBC" or the "Group") have developed the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Bond Framework (the "Framework") in November 2018 and updated in December 2021.
-Under the Framework, SMFG/SMBC intend to issue green bonds and use the proceeds to finance and/or refinance, in whole or in part, existing and/or future projects that generate environmental benefits.
+SMFG and SMBC (hereinafter "SMFG/SMBC" or the "Group") have developed the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Finance Framework (the "Framework") in October 2022.
+Under the Framework, SMFG/SMBC intend to issue green bonds and loans and use the proceeds to finance and/or refinance, in whole or in part, existing and/or future projects that generate environmental benefits.
 The Framework defines eligibility criteria in five areas:

-- 1. Renewable Energy
+- Renewable Energy

 - 2. Energy Efficiency

 - 3. Green Buildings

 - 4. Clean Transportation

-- Pollution Prevention and Control
+- 5. Pollution Prevention and Control

-SMFG/SMBC engaged Sustainalytics to review the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Bond Framework, dated December 2021, and provide a Second-Party Opinion on the Framework's environmental credentials and its alignment with the Green Bond Principles 2021 (GBP) and Japan's Green Bond Guidelines 2020.
-This Framework has been published in a separate document.
+SMFG/SMBC engaged Sustainalytics to review the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Finance Framework, dated October 2022, and provide a Second-Party Opinion on the Framework's environmental credentials and its alignment with the Green Bond Principles 2021 (GBP)2, the Green Loan Principles 2021 (GLP),3 and Japan's Green Bond Guidelines 2022 and Green Loan Guidelines 2022.4 This Framework has been published in a separate document.5